Irungaray/nubceo-bands/README.md

 - A lot of UI improvement.
 It would have been nice to have images for each band.
 - Toasts instead of alerts
 - Clicking on a breadcrumb, results in new API call. (fixable with useMemo?)
-- The codebase is entirely, although I decided to keep the UI in spanish.
+- The codebase is entirely in english, although I decided to keep the UI in spanish.
 Turned out a bit weird.
 ## Run the project:
 > git clone https://github.com/Irungaray/nubceo-bands